hartwigmedical/hmftools/gripss/README.md

 These two files are used in purple as the structural variant recovery vcf and structural variant vcf respectively.

-The bed and bedpe files are available to download from [HMFTools-Resources > Gripss](https://resources.hartwigmedicalfoundation.nl/).
+The bed and bedpe files are available to download from [HMFTools-Resources > DNA Resources](https://resources.hartwigmedicalfoundation.nl/).
 Both files need to be sorted by chromosome and start breakend start position.

 ### Mandatory Arguments